Heat Pump Repair Columbia

 Do heat pumps require ductwork?

-Most heat pumps require ductwork to distribute the heated or cooled air throughout your home or building.
+For whole-home heating and cooling using a heat pump, a duct system is typically required.
 Ductwork may need to be installed for some units, or existing ductwork might need to be modified to fit a heat pump.
 Ductless mini-split heat pumps, however, don't require ducts and are a good option for homes without ductwork..
 Mini-splits are easier to install than central HVAC and provide excellent energy efficiency.

 Do heat pumps require ductwork?